w3c/web-advertising/success-criteria.md

 data collection and processing to abide by its responsibility not to abuse the data under its control.
-This in turn requires definitions of legitimate data collection and processing as well as transparency around whether the data controller has fulfilled its obligations.One of the first assumptions we document is that an advertising-funded business model supports the open web, and hence changes which degrade the efficacy of this business model negatively impacts end users.
+This in turn requires definitions of legitimate data collection and processing as well as transparency around whether the data controller has fulfilled its obligations.
+One of the first assumptions we document is that an advertising-funded business model supports the open web, and hence any changes that degrade the efficacy of this business model negatively impacts end users.
 While end users increasingly understand advertising funds their free access to the open web, they desire improved transparency and control over their personal data.